Discover more at Lytes Cary

 Find out when Lytes Cary is open, how to get here, the things to see and do and more.

-The pathway towards the main entrance of the house is lined with 12 yew trees known as the Apostles.
-This is possibly a religious connection from the previous owners, Sir Walter and Lady Flora Jenner, who planted the trees 110 years ago.
+The pathway to the main entrance of the house is lined with 12 yew trees known as the Apostles.
+The trees were planted by Sir Walter and Lady Flora Jenner more than a century ago.

-The yews have grown bigger than they would have been in the time of the Jenners and are becoming difficult to cut.
-Renovating them to a smaller size will bring them back to their intended height and into scale with the surrounding garden – pictures of the garden from 1947 show the shrubs at least one metre away from the path.
+Over time, the yews grew too big for the space, making them difficult to cut.
+A programme of renovation began in 2023 to decrease the height and width, bringing them back into scale with the surrounding garden – pictures of the garden from 1947 show the shrubs at least one metre away from the path.

 Other artistic designs have been cut into the hedges found throughout the garden.
 Look out for the topiary peacock, globular domes, angular pillars and softer cloud-shaped hedges.
-There are more shapes to find and a great challenge for children to look out for.
+Challenge younger visitors to find as many different shapes as they can.

 Find out when Lytes Cary is open, how to get here, the things to see and do and more.